- Children Diagnosed With Cancer: Dealing With Diagnosis

 - Focus on the meaning of life and the cancer’s effect on their identity

-- Joke around about their cancer, distract from it, or try to “think positively”
+- Joke around about their cancer, detract from it, or try to “think positively”

 - Take risks that could cause problems